-- Assisting the organization when it comes to developing policies and procedures around pain management so that all types of pain can be managed.
+- Assisting the organization in developing policies and procedures around pain management so that all types of pain can be managed.

 - Serving patients by recognizing and integrating all the different dimensions of pain.

-- Providing support to families dealing with a family member who is suffering from chronic pain.
+- Providing support to families dealing with a family member suffering from chronic pain.

-- Identify needs of patients, families and staff when it comes to pain management
+- Identify the needs of patients, families, and staff when it comes to pain management

 - Collaborating with providers to maximally treat pain